 You can disable CDN for a domain name whose status is Enabled or Error.
 After CDN is disabled, CDN will no longer provide acceleration services for your domain name, but the domain configurations will remain.
 To restore the acceleration service, enable CDN again.

 To remain your site accessible, point your domain name to a CNAME record that is not allocated by HUAWEI CLOUD CDN at your DNS provider before disabling CDN.

 Disabling CDN for a single domain name

-Click More in the row of the target accelerated domain name and select Disable, as shown in Figure 5.
+Click More in the row of the target domain name and select Disable, as shown in Figure 5.